benuklove/fsndp1/README.md

 Requirements
 ------------
-Python 3 only
+- Python 3 only
-API key from The Movie Database (TMDb)
+- API key from The Movie Database (TMDb)
-Package: requests
+- Package: requests

-mention tmdbsimple
+Only requests is used because of the limited scope and need from TMDb API.
+If this program expands, a more wide-ranging TMDb API wrapper should be used.  [tmdbsimple](https://github.com/celiao/tmdbsimple) is that wrapper.  :)